The @AccelerationAlgorithm keyword

 The global algorithm uses two criteria to check if a satisfying equilibrium has been found: one on opening displacements, the other on cohesive forces.

-This criterium on cohesive forces checks that the residual of the Newton algorithm is low enought.
+This criterion on cohesive forces checks that the residual of the Newton algorithm is low enough.
 By default, this value is equal to 1.e-3, which is a convenient value if cohesive force are expressed in Newton.

-The @CohesiveEpsilon let the user specifiy the criterium value used for the criterium on cohesive force.
+The @CohesiveEpsilon let the user specify the criterion value used for the criterion on cohesive force.

 Example